 Others assume drip edges are only necessary for areas with heavy rainfall.
 However, a drip edge is essential in all climates to protect your home from wind-driven rain and snow and to maintain the integrity of your roof.

-Is a drip edge necessary on a roof?
 A drip edge may seem minor, but it protects your home from water damage.
 The initial cost of installing a drip edge outweighs its benefits, making it a wise investment for every homeowner.